-Here is a list of the 10 most important types of equipment needed for the maintenance of your golf course and facilities.
-These 10 tools are must-have for every golf course manager.
+Here is a list of the ten most important types of equipment needed for the maintenance of your golf course and facilities.
+These ten tools are must-haves for every golf course manager.

 Here is a list of mowers and mowing equipment that you should have at your disposal:

 - Collar mower

 - Approach mower

 - Fairway mower

 According to the United States Golf Association, at least 8-10 walking greens mowers are recommended for 18-hole facilities.
 Advanced mowers are recommended for larger operations.
 Which golf green mowers are right for your facility depends on several factors, such as facility size, atmosphere, type of grass, location, usage, etc.